 Lung cancer is a disease in which cancer cells grow in the lungs.
-There are 2 types of lung cancers:
+There are 2 types of lung cancer:

 Copyright © Nucleus Medical Media, Inc.

 The following can cause damage to the cells in the lungs, leading to lung cancer:

 Factors that may increase your chance of lung cancer include: